oldgandalf/MEGqcJorge/docs/source/settings_ini.rst

 Eye movement artifacts [EOG]
 ----------------------------
+- **n_breaks_allowed_per_10min** (int) - number of breaks in ECG channel allowed per 10 minutes of recording.
+(This setting is for EOG channel only, not for any other channels Used to detect a noisy EOG channel).
+Default: *3*
+- **allowed_range_of_peaks_stds** (float) - the allowed range of peaks in standard deviations.
+(This setting is for EOG channel only, not for any other channels Used to detect a noisy EOG channel).
+Defaault: *0.05* (experimentally chosen value).
+How the setting is used:
+    - The channel data will be scaled from 0 to 1, so the setting is universal for all data sets.
+    - The peaks will be detected on the scaled data
+    - The average std of all peaks has to be within this allowed range, If it is higher - the channel has too high deviation in peaks height and is counted as noisy

 - **eog_epoch_tmin** (float) : time in seconds before the event.
 Default: *-0.2*
 - **eog_epoch_tmax** (float) : time in seconds after the event.
 Default: *0.4*
 - **norm_lvl** (int) : the norm level is the scaling factor for the threshold.
 The mean artifact amplitude over all channels is multiplied by the norm_lvl to get the threshold.
 Default: *1*